Since late 1971, the author of this WEBSITE worked on both:

 – If you’re interested in novel 2-Wheeler concepts: Discover how they can still be steered with ease and fun, even when the rider is held against a backrest by seatbelts, inside a protective structure.

-Click on the second link above to:
+So click on the second link above to:

-– Discover an analysis of 3-Wheeler types advantages and disadvantages.
+– Discover an analysis of 3-Wheeler types, advantages and disadvantages.

 – Discover a 3-Wheeler type presenting a strong potential in terms of comfort, safety and fun to ride enhancement over other 3-Wheelers and regular 2-Wheeler road motorcycles.